 - No rideshare insurance

 Liberty Mutual has offices in 18 states plus Washington, D.C., but you can get a quote no matter where in the U.S. you live.
+The company has earned an 865 out of 1,000 rating for customer satisfaction in J.D.
+Power’s independent survey.

 You can save up to 12% on Liberty Mutual car insurance when you buy online, but that’s not the only discount offered.
-Homeowners, members of the military, good students and students away at school all qualify, and you can earn additional discounts as well.
+Homeowners, members of the military, good students, and students away at school all qualify, and you can earn additional discounts as well.
 The RightTrack program, for example, rewards drivers who display good driving behavior with the RightTrack device installed with a final discount of as much as 30%.
 All these discounts add up and make Liberty Mutual one of the cheapest auto insurance providers.

 3. Farmers Insurance